SignalFlagZ/RPi3_Switchable_HOTSPOT/README.md

 ##Introduction
 This is the configuration script to set up HOTSPOT for Raspberry Pi 3.

 It make easy to switch between client mode and AP mode.
-Scanning APs on boot up and auto-switch wifi mode.
+Scanning essids and auto-configure wifi mode at boot up.

 Configurations are based on : http://elinux.org/RPI-Wireless-Hotspot
 ##Installation